4 Fun American Thanksgiving Traditions:

 Speaking of thanks, thank you for spending time with these 4 American Thanksgiving traditions!
 Whatever your end-of-year holiday celebrations look like, here’s hoping they are filled with good memories that you can enjoy for years to come.

-Thanks for reading this overview of Thanksgiving in the U.S.
+Thanks for reading this introduction to Thanksgiving in the U.S.

 If you’d like to know more about American Thanksgiving traditions and history, please take a look at Thanksgiving: The Holiday at the Heart of the American Experience by Melanie Kirkpatrick (available on Amazon)